Chatla-Keerthana-Kiran/SmartSDLC-Assistance/README.md

 # SmartSDLC-Assistance
-Sure!
-Here's a refined and professional **README.md** text for your GitHub repository, without any mention of an internship or program.
-It's tailored for a public project showcase:

----

 # SmartSDLC – AI-Enhanced Software Development Lifecycle

 **SmartSDLC** is a full-stack, AI-driven platform designed to streamline and automate key phases of the Software Development Lifecycle (SDLC).
 By leveraging state-of-the-art Natural Language Processing (NLP) and generative AI, SmartSDLC bridges the gap between unstructured inputs and structured development workflows, making software creation faster, smarter, and more efficient.